 For the Dip

-- 8 oz Feta
+- 8 oz block of Feta

-- 4 oz Cream Cheese
+- 4 oz Cream Cheese, softened

-- 2 tbsp Parmesan Cheese
+- 2 tbsp Shredded Parmesan Cheese

-- Marinated Artichoke Hearts, optional
+- Marinated Artichoke Hearts, olives, or grape tomatoes, optional

 Instructions